Refurbishment (electronics): Common features

 Refurbished phone retailers also often sell standard accessories such as phone cases, screen protectors, headphones, and chargers.

 Conditions and grades

 The 'Grade' or 'Condition' of a refurbished device describes how much wear and tear there is on the device.
 Some refurbished phone retailers will simply describe these with letter grades (i.e. Grade A, Grade B etc.), while others use their own naming convention.
-It is important to note that these grades are usually cosmetic descriptions only.
+These grades are usually cosmetic descriptions only.

 "Grading standards vary significantly between retailers, with some offering more lenient definitions of 'Grade A' than others."

+The CTIA Wireless Device Grading Scales Criteria and Definitions documents define the industry standard for grading aftermarket wireless devices.
+It allows buyers and sellers of devices to utilize a common grading definition throughout the industry, providing efficiencies throughout the ecosystem and establishing common terminologies.